Skip to content

 ProofVault result

-Security claims were narrowed to what the release process could actually prove, making the product easier to defend to skeptical buyers.
+Internal R&D trust case showing how security claims were narrowed to what the release process could actually prove, then used to strengthen external client-facing review method.

 Sharp qualification